airportyh/chameleon-lang/README.md

 * experiment with optimization
 * type checker that gives good error messages

+* if statement do not have exit block if both clauses return (done)
 * write test for ex35.chm (done)
 * comments (done)
 * newline and tab literals (done)